Childhood Pancreatic Cancer Treatment (PDQ®)–Health Professional Version

 Islet cell tumors represent approximately 15% of pediatric pancreatic tumors in most series.[1-3] These tumors usually present in middle age and may be associated with multiple endocrine neoplasia type 1 (MEN1) syndrome.
 Less than 5% of islet cell tumors occur in children.[4]
 For more information, see Childhood Multiple Endocrine Neoplasia (MEN) Syndromes Treatment.

 A single referral center in Russia retrospectively identified 22 children (aged 5–16 years) who were diagnosed with insulinomas.[5]
 Five patients (23%) had multiple pancreatic lesions.
 All children underwent surgical treatment.
 Two patients were diagnosed with metastatic insulinomas.
 One of them had metastases at the time of insulinoma diagnosis, while the other was diagnosed with liver metastases 8 years after surgery.
-Eight children (36%) were found to carry MEN1 mutations (inherited, n = 5; de novo, n = 1; no data, n = 2).
+Eight children (36%) were found to carry MEN1 variants (inherited, n = 5; de novo, n = 1; no data, n = 2).
 Children with MEN1 syndrome had a significantly higher number of pancreatic tumors than children without MEN1 syndrome.
 All of the MEN1 carriers developed additional MEN1 symptoms during the following 2 to 13 years.
 After five patients were diagnosed with inherited MEN1 syndrome, previously undiscovered MEN1 manifestations were found in seven family members.

 The most common type of functioning islet cell tumor is insulinoma, followed by gastrinoma.

-• Gastrinoma.
+- Gastrinoma.
 Gastrinoma presents with Zollinger-Ellison syndrome, with recurrent peptic ulcers in uncommon locations and diarrhea caused by gastric hypersecretion.
 While most insulinomas are benign, a significant proportion of gastrinomas are malignant.[3]

-• ACTHoma and VIPoma.
+- ACTHoma and VIPoma.
 Other less common tumors seldom seen in children are the ACTHoma, which presents as Cushing syndrome, and the VIPoma, which presents as Verner-Morrison syndrome.

 Nonfunctioning tumors are extremely rare in pediatrics, except when associated with MEN1 syndrome.
-Islet cell tumors are typically solitary; when multiple tumors are present, a diagnosis of MEN1 syndrome should be considered.
+Islet cell tumors are typically solitary.
+When multiple tumors are present, a diagnosis of MEN1 syndrome should be considered.

 Treatment of Islet Cell Tumors